-The most radical view that I hold about the Bible, from the standpoint of evangelical Christians, is probably the idea that there are sections of the Bible that make use of Pagan mythology.
+The most radical view will be that of mythology in the Bible.
 This is a difficult concept for most Christians to grasp, because most of us are taught that "myth" means a lie, that it's a dirty word, an insult, and that it is really debunking the Bible or rejecting it as God's word.
 The problem is in our understanding of myth.
 "Myth" does not mean lie; it does not mean something that is necessarily untrue.
 It is a literary genre—a way of telling a story.
 In Genesis, for example, the creation story and the story of the Garden are mythological.
 They are based on Babylonian and Sumerian myths that contain the same elements and follow the same outlines.
-Those other stories are older so we know the Hebrew account must make use of them not vice verse.
 But three things must be noted: 1) Myth is not a dirty word, not a lie.
 Myth is a very healthy thing.
 2) The point of the myth is the point the story is making--not the literal historical events of the story.
 So the point of mythologizing creation is not to transmit historical events but to make a point.
 We will look more closely at these two points.
 3) I don't assume mythology in the Bible out of any tendency to doubt miracles or the supernatural, I believe in them.
 I base this purely on the way the text is written.

 The mythological elements are more common in the early books of the Bible.
 The material becomes more historical as we go along.
 How do we know?
 Because the mythical elements of the first account immediately drop away.
 Elements such as the talking serpent, the timeless time ("in the beginning"), the firmament and other aspects of the myth all drop away.
 The firmament was the ancient world's notion of the world itself.
 It was a flat earth set upon angular pillars, with a dome over it.
 On the inside of the dome stars were stuck on, and it contained doors in the dome through which snow and rain could be forced through by the gods (that's why Genesis says "he divided the waters above the firmament from the waters below”).
 We are clearly in a mythological world in Genesis.
 The Great flood is mythology as well, as all nations have their flood myths.
 But as we move through the Bible things become more historical.